-Key Challenges As the result of technological trends, the cost of data motion is steadily increasing relative to that of computation.
+Key Challenges As a result of technological trends, the cost of data motion is steadily increasing relative to that of computation.
 To reduce communication costs we need to either reduce the software overheads or hide communication behind available computation.
 UPC++ addresses both strategies.
-To reduce software overheads, UPC++ takes advantage of the GASNet-EX communication library's [74] low-overhead communication as well as access to any special hardware (see the accompanying report on GASNet-EX, which is being co-designed).
-UPC++ supports asynchronous communication via classic one-sided communication (i.e. puts and gets) and remote procedure calls, to support communication hiding.
+To reduce software overheads, UPC++ takes advantage of the GASNet-EX [91, 92] communication library's low-overhead communication as well as access to any special hardware (see the accompanying report on GASNet-EX, which is being co-designed).
+UPC++ supports asynchronous communication via classic one-sided communication (i.e. puts and gets) and remote procedure calls.